The Top 10 Easiest Instruments to Learn

 While you can play them on your own, it’s clever to go through some keyboard lessons for beginners and accelerate your progress.

-Still, when your fingers get accustomed to those strings, mastering the basics of the bass guitar is pretty simple.
 You need to follow the rhythm and play your bass in coordination with the kick drum.